What collections are available at The University of Georgia Special Collections Libraries?

 How can I arrange an archival instruction session with an archivist or librarian at the University of Georgia Special Collections in association with course I am teaching?

 To schedule an archival instruction session involving material from the Hargrett Rare Book and Manuscript Library, contact Chuck Barber at email@example.com.
 To schedule an archival instruction session involving material from the Russell Library for Political Research and Studies, contact Jill Severn at firstname.lastname@example.org.
 To schedule an archival instruction session involving material the Brown Media Archives and Peabody Awards Collection, contact Mary Miller at email@example.com.
-If you would like to schedule a session that includes more than one of these departments, please be sure to mention this in your request message.
+If you would like to schedule a session that includes more than one of these departments, please be sure to request this.

 Will I be able to request materials for my students to use for class projects?

-If I'm bringing the same class to special collections several times in one semester, is each class meeting a separate event or is the entire semester course a single event?
+If I'm bringing the same class to special collections several times in one semester, is each class meeting a separate activity or is the entire semester course a single activity?

-Each class visit will be a separate event even if it is part of an ongoing class or project.
+Each class visit will be a separate activity even if it is part of an ongoing class or project.

 Will my collection material requests for a class visit be fulfilled automatically?

 Requests for material will not be fulfilled automatically.
-If you are working directly with a staff member to plan the class, contact that staff member to inform them that you have submitted your requests.
+You must contact a staff person to inform them that you have submitted your requests.
+If you are working directly with a staff member to plan the class, contact that staff member.
 If you are managing the class on your own, please notify circulation staff by contacting the reception desk at 706-542-7123.

 Do I have to come into the Reading Room to submit my requests for a class session?